Effect of a High-Power Interferer on ADC Performance

 Increase the gain of the 1st user to 40 dB.

-Further reduce the number of ADC bits to 5.
-The noise floor raises above the signal level.
+Reducing the number of ADC bits to 5, raises the noise floor above the signal level.